o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 # O3DE DCCsi, Wing Pro IDE

 [Wing Pro](https://wingware.com/) is a Python IDE that can be used to develop, test, and debug Python code written for [Open 3D Engine (O3DE)](https://www.o3de.org/), an open source realtime3D engine, for video games and other uses cases.
+Each IDE is different.
+Wing is a popular IDE for many Technical Artists (TAs) because it's relatively easy to set up and works great with DCC apps like Maya with less configuration.
+It is also pretty powerful and you can do a lot of data-driven configuration with it (which we will be covering some of.)
+We aren't picking an IDE for you, that's a personal choice, we are just showing you how one like Wing can be set up to provide a better out-of-box developer experience (so that you don't have to do the setup and configuration yourself.)
+In fact, we intend to do the same for other IDS like PyCharm and VScode (and maybe others in the future, join the o3de discord tech-art channel [come help us build the tooling foundation.](https://discord.com/channels/805939474655346758/842110573625081876))

 ### Status: Prototype